 A girl in college once told me she thought that people who liked the same bands could probably be friends.
 Her sentiment struck me as terribly naïve, but it’s taken me two decades to question my own assumption that people who like the same books share a sensibility.

 Last week my wife and I went to see the formidable Barbara Ehrenreich speak at Congregation Beth Elohim in Brooklyn.
-You might know Ehrenreich from Nickel and Dimed: On (Not) Getting By in America, her much-celebrated and controversial book about the ordeals of blue-collar workers, but I love her for Bright-sided: How the Relentless Promotion of Positive Thinking Has Undermined America, in which she stomps all over our country’s favorite panacea.
+You might know Ehrenreich from Nickel and Dimed: On (Not) Getting By in America, her much-celebrated and controversial book about the humiliations and ordeals of blue-collar workers, but I love her for Bright-sided: How the Relentless Promotion of Positive Thinking Has Undermined America, in which she stomps all over our country’s favorite panacea.
 In short, Ehrenreich’s a bad-ass.
 Which is why I was so surprised by the kind of people who made up her audience.

 We arrived half an hour early, so we got to listen as a group of women gradually began gathering in the pew behind us.
 I couldn’t tell whether it was a reading group, all I know is that they ranged from their 30s to their 60s, and that they didn’t all know each other.
 I soon wondered if they knew Ehrenreich’s writing.